 Indus Valley Civilization:

-It is also called as a Bronze Age Civilization.
-It flourished in the time period of Second half of the third millennium BCE on the banks of Indus river.
-It spreads along with Northwestern India and various pieces of art are showcased in the forms of seals, sculpture, potteries, jewellery etc. Following are some important sites excavated during archaeological findings:
+It is also called a Bronze Age Civilization.
+It flourished in the time period of the Second half of the third millennium BCE on the banks of the Indus river.
+It spreads along with Northwestern India and various pieces of art are showcased in the forms of seals, sculpture, potteries, jewelry, etc. Following are some important sites excavated during archaeological findings:

-- Harappa: It is situated on Ravi river in present-day Pakistan.
-Six granaries, symbols of Lingam and Yoni, mother goddess figure, dice, copper scale and mirror were found.
-Red sandstone male torso and sculpture of dog chasing a deer have also been found.
+- Harappa: It is situated on the Ravi river in present-day Pakistan.
+Six granaries, symbols of Lingam and Yoni, mother goddess figure, dice, copper scale, and mirror were found.
+Red sandstone male torso and sculpture of a dog chasing a deer have also been found.

-- Mohenjodaro: It is situated on Indus river in present-day Pakistan.
-Citadel, the great bath, the great granary, sculpture of bearded priest, post-cremation burial, the bronze statue of a dancing girl and Pashupati seal have been found.
+- Mohenjodaro: It is situated on the Indus River in present-day Pakistan.
+Citadel, the great bath, the great granary, sculpture of bearded priest, post-cremation burial, the bronze statue of a dancing girl, and Pashupati seal have been found.

 - Dholavira: It is in Gujrat.
-Giant water reservoir, stadium, unique water harnessing system, and dams have been found.
+Giant water reservoirs, stadiums, unique water harnessing systems, and dams have been found.

 - Rakhilgarhi: it is in Haryana.
 It is the largest site of Indus Valley Civilisation.
 Granary, cemetery, drains and terracotta bricks have been found.

 - Ropar: It is located in Punjab (India).
 The dog buried with a human oval pit has been found.

 Other Indus Valley Civilisation sites are Balathal and Kalibangan in Rajasthan, Surkotda in Gujrat, Banawali in Haryana, Alamgirpur in UP.